Solar energy makes sense for Garfield County businesses

 CLEER manages the programs and services of Garfield Clean Energy.

-Federal tax credits, utility rebates, CORE rebates and financing options make solar energy a smart investment for many commercial property owners.
+Federal tax credits, utility rebates and financing options make solar energy a smart investment for many commercial property owners.

 Utility Incentives: Offered by electric utilities serving Garfield County.
 See below.

 CORE Rebates: Unfortunately, CORE has discontinued its rebate program in Garfield County.

 Financing: Tap into financing options to conserve your business capital for core business expenses: